Discovery and Inventory

 Collect a complete view of WordPress content, taxonomies, users, media, and plugin-driven data.
 Identify edge cases and define what will be migrated, transformed, consolidated, or retired.

-WordPress to Drupal migration is the controlled transition of content, media, URLs, and key site behaviors from a WordPress implementation into a Drupal platform with a defined content model and operational governance.
+WordPress to Drupal migration services provide a controlled transition of content, media, URLs, and key site behaviors from a WordPress implementation into a Drupal platform with a defined content model and operational governance.
 The work goes beyond moving pages: it requires mapping WordPress posts, taxonomies, users, and custom fields into Drupal entities, fields, and relationships that can support future growth.
+For many teams, this answers a practical question: how to migrate from WordPress to Drupal without carrying forward structural drift and hidden plugin-driven complexity.

-Organizations typically pursue this when WordPress structures have become inconsistent across sites, when editorial workflows require stronger governance, or when platform teams need a more extensible architecture for integrations, multilingual delivery, and multi-site operations.
+Organizations typically pursue Drupal 10 migration from WordPress when WordPress structures have become inconsistent across sites, when editorial workflows require stronger governance, or when platform teams need a more extensible architecture for integrations, multilingual delivery, and multi-site operations.
 Migration engineering reduces risk by making data transformations explicit, automating repeatable runs, and validating outcomes against measurable acceptance criteria.

 A well-executed migration establishes a maintainable Drupal foundation: content types aligned to business domains, predictable URL and redirect behavior, and a migration pipeline that can be re-run during development and cutover.
 This supports scalable platform evolution while keeping editorial continuity and search equity intact.